 Haystack Rock Awareness Program (HRAP)

-HRAP began their private tour program to connect more intimately with visitors and locals and allow for a more in-depth exploration of our diverse natural wonders.
+HRAP began its private tour program to connect more intimately with visitors and locals, allowing a more in-depth exploration of our diverse natural wonders.
 Paying guests will meet Lisa Habecker, HRAP’s Volunteer and Education Coordinator, who comes readily equipped with the gift of gab and decades of ecological knowledge.
 HRAP’s private tours are 90-minutes long and offer dedicated attention to a group while catering to their specific dates, times, needs, ages, and interests.
-These new tours have also been an avenue for parents adapting to homeschooling and distance learning education by supplementing a personal field trip education for their children or students.
-HRAP offers discounted school and group rates as well as caters to specific educational requirements.
+These new tours have also allowed parents to adapt to homeschooling and distance learning education by supplementing a personal field trip education for their children or students.
+HRAP offers discounted school and group rates and caters to specific educational requirements.

 While the Tufted Puffins are away at sea from September to April, a fake plush puffin can always be found hanging around the HRAP office; recently, HRAP staff decided it was time he finally had a proper name.
 In December, a naming contest was held on HRAP’s social media, where dozens of fans submitted their suggestions.
 One word out of the 78 ideas quickly became a fan favorite at City Hall.
 In January, HRAP proudly introduced its new mascot, Tuff Ted!